tobyatgithub/Azure-RPA/README.md

 ## How to run

-Pretty much similar to the step mentioned in the blob tutorial above, and here're the summarized steps:
+Pretty much similar to the step mentioned in the Azure tutorial above, and here're the summarized steps:

 1. install required library and plugins (Azure Account, Azure Functions, Azure Resources, Python, etc.) recommend installation via the tutorial material.
 2. log in the azure account (via click the azure tab on the left tab bar of vs code.)